nhantrichuyenanh/win-11-ofb/README.md

 	 - Generally, Chromium-based browsers are more **privacy invasive** (except for some notable ones like Brave) but **well established** since almost all websites and extentions are built and optimized for them.
 Firefox fork ones, meanwhile, are more **privacy and security-centric**, and some even offer **speed and customizablity**.
 	 - As for me personally, just don't use Chrome (or even Firefox for that matter), opt for something else.
 	 - Edge, despite being heavily bloated, privacy invasive, and having AI nonsense, is extremely good.
 It's **well optimized** for performance and battery life, packed with lots of **nice and useful features** (e.g. vertical tabs, split screen, video enhancement), and supports **Fluent design**.
 You can fix Edge through third party tools or just use it straight out of the box if you don't mind.

+- [PDF Software]: Any PDF reader/editor has its own pros and cons.
+I personally use PDF24 as of writing this because it's 100% free and really fast.

 > [!NOTE]
 > Even though this guide is for my personal use for Windows reinstallation, hopefully you guys find it informative and beneficial.
 Enjoy using Windows! ヾ(•ω•`)o